Mutiny on Lurongyu 2682: Legal proceedings

-On 23 March 2017, the Supreme Court of China authorized the death penalty of Liu Guiduo, Jiang Xiaolong, Liu Chengjian, Huang Jinbo, Li Chengquan, and Wang Peng.
+On 23 March 2017, the Supreme Court of China authorized the death penalty of Liu Guiduo, Jiang Xiaolong, Liu Chengjian, Huang Jinbo, and Li Chengquan.

 Reaction

 Families of most deceased crew members received compensation from Xinfa.
 The government promised to strengthen regulations and enforcement regarding fishing safety, training, and labour disputes.

 One anonymous crewmate (believed to be Duan Zhifang), once released, was interviewed by a reporter named Du Qiang.
 His account of the mutiny was published as a 17,000 character story in January 2016, and was later translated into English by Nicky Harman and Emily Jones.
 It became an Internet hit that attracted 30 million views and 100,000 comments on Sina Weibo.
 A monograph, based on a separate interview with the released crewman, was written by a legal journalist and published in August 2016.

 On 25 October 2018, the events were loosely adapted into a visual novel titled One-Way Ticket and released on Steam by the Chinese indie game company Zodiac Interactive.
 For marketing purposes, the setting and characters were made to be Japanese.

 Two attempts have been made to adapt the case into a movie: the first time in October 2016, but the filming was terminated due to failure to obtain filming approval from National Radio and Television Administration (NRTA); the second time in May 2017, and obtained approval from NRTA approved the online movie launch and was scheduled to be broadcast exclusively on Tencent Video on May 27, 2023, but it was still taken offline at the last moment.